-Sales and Operations Planning (S&OP) is an amazing concept when you first hear its promises.
-Imagine all of the key business functions working together with common purpose with an optimized business and supply chain plan.
-The reality is perfect S&OP is darn difficult to achieve.
+Sales and Operations Planning (S&OP) is a fantastic concept when you first hear its tricks and promises.
+It helps organizations align their demand and supply to meet the needs of their customers and achieve their business goals.
+Imagine all critical business functions with a common purpose and optimized supply chain plan.
+But unfortunately, the reality is otherwise.

 1. Poor Leadership

-Every S&OP process needs support and involvement of the C-suite.
-It is best to have P&L leaders who have supply chain knowledge leading the front.
-Unfortunately, only 48% of P&L leaders today have an understanding of supply chain which often results in poor S&OP leadership dooming the process.
-(1)
+Every S&OP process needs the support and involvement of the C-suite.
+Therefore, it is best to have P&L leaders with supply chain knowledge leading the front.
+A McKinsey research found that at high-performing organizations, a higher proportion of executives have an understanding of data and analytics concepts, giving them a better understanding of their organizations.

 2. Lack of Functional Involvement

-S&OP is about a collaborative process that brings together disparate teams including finance, marketing, sales, logistics, operations and supply chain.
-The ideal is that S&OP teams work synchronized on a single platform with balanced emphasis on sales and operations.
-Yet as the heart breaking results of a recent survey illustrates, only 60% of companies have marketing involved and only 75% have logistics involved.
-(2) Without a full bench of business functions involved in thr process, S&OP can never succeed.
+Supply chain management is a collaborative process that combines disparate teams, including finance, marketing, sales, logistics, operations, and supply chain.
+The idea is that Sales and Operations Planning teams work synchronized on a single platform with a balanced emphasis on sales and operations.
+Yet as the heartbreaking results of a recent survey illustrate, only 60% of companies have marketing involved, and only 75% have logistics involved.

 3. Complicated Process Design

-S&OP processes that even their designers themselves struggle to understand are not recipes for success.
-Too much emphasis on caveats and exceptions make it hard to see the big picture and you will invariably find people sitting on the 8th meeting of the month with little progress to show.
-As a wise man once said; ‘Simplicity is the ultimate sophistication.’
+The success and scalability of S&OP depend on its design and implementation.
+Too much emphasis on caveats and exceptions makes it hard to see the big picture, and you will invariably find your colleagues or consumers sitting on the 8th meeting of the month with little progress to show.

-Even the perfectly designed process is worthless if poorly implemented.
+Implementing an S&OP process requires significant time and resource investment.
+Even the best process designs and plans won’t accomplish the expected results if they are not implemented correctly.
 See Zen and the Art of S&OP Implementation for a roadmap to overcome difficulties in the implementation phase.

 As humans, we like to think that we do our jobs perfectly.
-The reality is, especially when it comes to data management and analytics – having a people dependent process means higher rates of delays and errors.
-An ideal S&OP process should minimize the people dependent tasks and let technology do the grunt machine work while focusing the team’s efforts on making intelligent decisions.
+The reality is, especially regarding data management and analytics, that having a people-dependent process means bigger delays and errors.
+An ideal S&OP strategy should minimize the people-dependent tasks and let technology do the grunt machine work while focusing the team’s efforts on making more complex decisions.

 6. Poor Forecasting

-Almost all S&OP decisions such as stock levels to production / procurement plans are dependent on demand forecasts.
-Forecasting therefore is vital to S&OP.
-Your forecasting tool must be able to sense demand, deal with large data sets and uncertainty while dynamically learning trends and patterns.
-It is important to keep in mind that demand forecasting by itself is not enough and work must be done to build good decision making processes using the forecasts as guidance.
+Almost all S&OP decisions, such as stock levels and production/procurement plans, depend on demand forecasts.
+Forecasting, therefore, is vital to Sales and Operations Planning.
+Your forecasting tool must sense demand and deal with large data sets and uncertainty while dynamically learning trends and patterns.
+However, it is crucial to remember that demand forecasting is not enough, and work must be done to build good decision-making processes using the forecasts as guidance.

 7. Lack of Corporate Memory

-I know now how messy the reality of S&OP planning is from the text book version.
-Yet we must resolve to continue to work in getting the right people, process and technology to strengthen S&OP.
-At Solvoyo, we are determined on building the right technology to support S&OP because the rewards of a well working S&OP process are absolutely worth it.
+I know now how messy the reality of S&OP planning is from the textbook version.
+Yet we must resolve to continue to work on getting the right people, process, and technology to strengthen Sales and Operations Planning.
+At Solvoyo, we are determined to build the right technology to support S&OP because the rewards of a well-working S&OP process are worth it.